-As part of reasonably assuring whether the School's financial statements are free of material misstatement, we tested its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could directly and materially affect the determination of financial statement amounts.
+As part of reasonably assuring whether the School's financial statements are free of material misstatement, we tested its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and accordingly, we do not express an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters we must report under Government Auditing Standards.

-We intend this report solely for the information and use of management, the audit committee, Board of Directors, St. Aloysius Orphanage, and others within the School.
+We intend this report solely for the information and use of management, the audit committee, Board of Directors, the School's Sponsor, and others within the School.
 We intend it for no one other than these specified parties.